Kate Snyder

-Katherine Merchant Snyder (born 1970) is an American politician serving as Mayor of Portland, Maine since 2019.
+Katherine Merchant Snyder (born 1970) is an American politician who served as Mayor of Portland, Maine from 2019 until 2023.
 Prior to her election as mayor, she served as executive director of the Portland Education Foundation, a non-profit which raised funds for Portland Public Schools.

 Snyder also served on the Portland Board of Education from 2007-2013, including time as chair.
-From 2009 to 2011, Snyder served as an Executive Director of the Maine Department of Corrections.
+From 2009 to 2011, Snyder served as an executive director of the Maine Department of Corrections.

 In the 2019 Portland, Maine mayoral election.
 Snyder defeated incumbent Ethan Strimling and two other challengers, winning each of the city's 12 districts and earning 62% of the overall vote.

+In September 2022, Snyder announced that she would not seek re-election to a second term in office in 2023.

 Campaign

 During her campaign for mayor, Snyder emphasized her skills as a collaborative leader and consensus builder, someone focused on putting public service ahead of personal ambition.
 On October 17, 2019, she received the endorsement of the Portland Press Herald, which pointed to what they described as her record of fiscal responsibility and strong communication while serving on the School Board during the Great Recession and underscored the need for change in Portland city leadership, which had been characterized by ongoing tension between the sitting mayor, city councilors, and the City Manager.
 She was viewed as an ally of city manager Jon Jennings, "whose vocal opposition to Strimling's re-election all but functioned as an endorsement of his most competitive challengers."
 Among her policies, she opposed a $15 municipal minimum wage, supported the elimination of fares "for the city's METRO bus system for middle-and high school students," and sought to give long-term leases of city property to housing developers committed to building affordable housing.